maverick0025/Low-Level-System-Design/README.md

 ## Facade Pattern
 - Provides a unified interface to a set of interfaces in a subsystem.
 - Facade defines a higher level interface that makes the subsystem easier to use while the client can still use the subsystems individually.
 So, it's not an abstraction and only a way to simplify set of tasks with a few simpler methods.

+## Factory Pattern
+- step 1: a common misconception of factory pattern. looks like factory pattern but it is not.
+It's a programmign Idiom
+-